mateogalic112/mintdash-contracts/docs/erc721/ERC721DropImplementation.md

-*Revert if the payout address is zero address*
+*Revert if the payout address is zero address.*

 ### MintERC2309QuantityExceedsLimit